chanon-m/SIP2Ban-for-Freeswitch/README.md

 ```

-* Add a new line to /etc/sysconfig/iptables
+* Add a new rule to /etc/sysconfig/iptables

 ```